datanucleus/datanucleus-rdbms/README.md

 __t-scheme__ will name tables based on the table number in the statement as a whole and doesn't use the table group for anything.
 So you get table aliases like T0, T1, T2, T3, T4, T5, etc.

+__table-name__ will use the table name instead of an alias.
+Clearly this will not work if you have joins to the same table name, but is useful in situations where, for example, the RDBMS doesn't support aliases in an UPDATE/DELETE statement.

-To define which namer plugin you want to use, set the extension __datanucleus.sqlTableNamingStrategy__ on the SQLStatement and by the persistence property __datanucleus.rdbms.sqlTableNamingStrategy__ at construction of the PMF/EMF.
+To define which namer plugin you want to use, set the extension __table-naming-strategy__ on the SQLStatement and by the persistence property __datanucleus.rdbms.sqlTableNamingStrategy__ at construction of the PMF/EMF.